mfansler/scUTRquant-demo/README.md

 ## Overview

 This repository demonstrates running examples from [the scUTRquant pipeline](https://github.com/Mayrlab/scUTRquant) using GitHub-hosted runners via GitHub Actions.
-The examples start from raw scRNA-seq data and output 3' UTR isoform counts in the form of Bioconductor `SingleCellExperiment` objects.
+The examples start from raw scRNA-seq data and output 3' UTR isoform counts in the form of Bioconductor `SingleCellExperiment` and (experimentally) scverse `AnnData` objects.
 These demonstration workflows include the entire setup:

  - installing prerequisites (Mambaforge and Snakemake)
  - downloading resources